 Applications, in English, should include CV, detailed academic transcripts, a copy of the thesis, a motivation letter and a reference letter, which are all to be submitted by email to Jennifer Garland (email@example.com).
 Application deadline: 31st May 2017.

 *Eligibility: Eligible applicants must have less than 4 years’ research experience (Early Stage Researcher) at the signature of the contract (measured from the time the Master’s degree has been obtained).
 Eligible applicants must not have been awarded a PhD.

 The applicant may be a national of a Member State, of an Associated Country or of any other Third Country.

-• Enrollment in a PhD school in Medical Science
+· Enrollment in a PhD school in a specific area;

-• A highly multidisciplinary, cross-cultural and competitive training program in the field of metabolism in cancer
+· A highly multidisciplinary, cross-cultural and competitive training programme in the field of metabolism in cancer;

 First selection step: Curriculum evaluation.
-Numerical scores will be awarded for various grading criteria such as study marks obtained, duration of study, scientific publications in peer reviewed journals, reference letter.
-Only those candidates who are shortlisted from this step will be contacted by e-mail for the second selection step.
+Numerical scores will be awarded for grading criteria such as study marks, duration of study, scientific publications in peer reviewed journals, reference letters.
+Only the admitted candidates will be contacted by e-mail for the second selection step.